dafny-lang/rfcs/0003-for-each.md

 holding the elements of a set and then sort this sequence, at which point this result WILL be fully deterministic and understood by the verifier.

-The general rules for ordering are syntax-driven, recursively defined for any boolean expression.
+The general rules for ordering are syntax-driven and recursively-defined for any boolean expression.
 A sketch of these rules is provided in the following section, but should not be relevant for Dafny users except for unusual cases.
 Fortunately, if a user misunderstands these rules and attempts to assert a property that does not actually hold, the verifier will at least flag this explicitly.
 Ideally, Dafny IDEs would provide hover text with information about